 For example, Pinch of Yum’s RPM in the example above was $15.89, while mine was $90.87.
 If they had optimized their site to have my RPM, their income would’ve been $227,165.47 for the month.
 Pretty crazy, right?

 Now this isn’t a criticism of POY–they are seriously some of my very favorite bloggers and truly amazing people–just an example that more traffic doesn’t always mean more money.

 That said, I get it.
 We all want more traffic, myself included.
-So, in today’s post, we’re talking about the top 10 strategies you can use to increase your website’s traffic.
+So, in this comprehensive guide, I cover the top 10 strategies that I used to grow my own blog, Root + Revel, over the years.
+These strategies have been tested and perfected by me with proven results.
 No matter what stage of blogging you’re at, you can always put time and energy into implementing or improving your traffic efforts.

 Traffic 101: Understanding Traffic Sources

 To really understand how to increase website traffic, you first have to have a basic understanding of the various types of traffic.